rajivsam/descriptive_analytics/examples/olist_case_study/approach_to_analysis.md

-## Summary of the Approach to Analysis
+## Summary of the Approach to Revenue Analysis

 The analysis of the Olist case study was conducted as follows:
 1. Understand what drives revenue to the store: